 In October 2011, the IAIS adopted 26 revised Insurance Core Principles (ICPs), creating an updated set of expectations for insurance supervisory systems.
 The ICPs provide a globally accepted framework for the regulation and supervision of the insurance sector—they apply to insurance supervision in all jurisdictions regardless of the level of development.
 They are also utilized within the Financial Sector Assessment Program (FSAP) by the World Bank and the International Monetary Fund (IMF).
-Certain ICPs were recently updated in November 2017.
+Certain ICPs have been subsequently updated.

-The IAIS is working on its Common Framework for the Supervision of International Active Insurance Groups (ComFrame).
-ComFrame aims to improve group supervision and provide better insights to supervisors on how internationally active insurance groups (IAIGs) operate and the risks they face.
-U.S. state insurance regulators and the NAIC are active in the development of ComFrame.
-The IAIS is also currently developing a risk-based global insurance capital standard (ICS) as part of ComFrame.
-The IAIS has been conducting annual field testing of ComFrame and the ICS to help evaluate needed modifications prior to formal adoption at the end of 2019 and implementation beginning in 2020.
+The IAIS has been conducting annual field testing of ComFrame, including its risk-based global insurance capital standard (ICS).
 A version 2.0 of the ICS is scheduled to be finalized in 2019 and will move into a five-year monitoring period starting in 2020.
-Under the recently enacted law, Treasury and the Federal Reserve are required to complete a study regarding the ICS before they can support or consent to its adoption.
+Under a recently enacted law, Treasury and the Federal Reserve are required to complete a study regarding the ICS before they can consent to its adoption.